jasper-zanjani/notes/sources/wsaf.md

 Active Directory Sites and Services|dssite.msc|manage replication and services between sites Active Directory Module for Windows PowerShell||used to manage the Windows Server's directory services through cmdlets

+## Group Policy
+A __group__ is a collection of __Active Directory objects__, understood as representing users, computers, peripheral devices, and network services.
+A __Group Policy__ is the best option offered by Microsoft to set up restrictions on computers and users, and can be understood as templates that enable sysadmins to control what users can and cannot do on AD objects. __Group Policy Objects (GPO)__ are collections of configured parameters that show how computers will look and behave for a certain group of users.
+GPOs are assigned in the following order:
+  - Local
+  - Site
+  - Domain
+  - OU
+GPOs assigned to __computer accounts__ take effect when the computers are turned on, but those assigned to __user accounts__ take effect upon login.

+## Virtualization